DaniGuardiola/faircoinjs-lib/README.md

 const faircoin = require('faircoinjs-lib')
 ```

-There are only two new types of elements in the library:
+There are only two additions in the library:

 ### Networks